morganthomas/winning-arguments/winning-arguments.md

 I myself believe Horwichian minimalism.
 It is a very modest view.
 All it claims is that the T-schema defines a meaning for "true."
 It doesn't claim this is the only possible meaning for "true."

 The notion of axiomatic definition is a small variation on Bob Hale and Crispin Wright's concept of an [implicit definition](http://www.st-andrews.ac.uk/arche/old/pages/papers/Implicit%20Definition%20and%20the%20A%20Priori.pdf).
-The concept of implicit definitions is explaining in the opening paragraph to the linked paper:
+The concept of implicit definitions is explained in the opening paragraph to the linked paper:

 >  An explicit definition aims to supply a semantically equivalent expression of the same syntactic type as its definiendum.
 Implicit definition, taken as the complement of